nginxinc/docker-nginx-controller/README.md

 Dockerfiles contained in this repository are supported by and tested against NGINX Controller version 3.10 and later.

-### 1.3.
+### 1.1.
 Current Scenarios

 The following list summarizes known container scenarios with NGINX Controller:

 - The Controller Agent manages /  monitors NGINX Plus from inside the container.
 Stated otherwise; It is not possible to run the Controller Agent in a separate container and monitor the neighboring containers running NGINX Plus.
 It is also not possible to install the Controller Agent on the container host and monitor / manage NGINX Plus running in containers.
-- More about NGINX Controller AGent is available [here](https://docs.nginx.com/nginx-controller/admin-guides/install/install-nginx-controller-agent/)
+- More about NGINX Controller Agent is available [here](https://docs.nginx.com/nginx-controller/admin-guides/install/install-nginx-controller-agent/)

+### 1.2 Before You Begin

+ Before proceeding, you must [install NGINX Controller](https://docs.nginx.com/nginx-controller/admin-guides/install/), [download your NGINX Plus certificate and key](https://docs.nginx.com/nginx-controller/admin-guides/install/get-n-plus-cert-and-key/) (that is, `nginx-repo.crt` and `nginx-repo.key`), and [obtain the API key for your NGINX Controller instance](https://docs.nginx.com/nginx-controller/admin-guides/install/install-nginx-controller-agent/).

 ## 2. How to Build and Run an NGINX Controller-enabled NGINX Plus image

 ### 2.1.
 Building an NGINX Controller-enabled image with NGINX Plus

-(**Note**: If you are new to Docker or the Dockerfile based image building process, refer to the documentation on [how to install Docker Engine on various operating systems](https://docs.docker.com/engine/installation/).
-And continue through to obtaining and  building images.)
+**Note**: If you are new to Docker or the Dockerfile based image building process, refer to the documentation on [how to install Docker Engine on various operating systems](https://docs.docker.com/engine/installation/).
+And continue through to obtaining and  building images.

-**Before You Begin** Before proceeding, you must [install NGINX Controller](https://docs.nginx.com/nginx-controller/admin-guides/install/), [download your NGINX Plus certificate and key](https://docs.nginx.com/nginx-controller/admin-guides/install/get-n-plus-cert-and-key/) (that is, `nginx-repo.crt` and `nginx-repo.key`), and [obtain the API key for your NGINX Controller instance](https://docs.nginx.com/nginx-controller/admin-guides/install/install-nginx-controller-agent/).

 Here's how to build the container image with the Controller Agent inside, based on the official NGINX image: